 Strengthening our Cambridge presence

 We are building on our proud Medimmune heritage in Cambridge.
-More than one thousand AstraZeneca and MedImmune employees are already based in the city and working to build strong connections within the local scientific community.
+More than two thousand AstraZeneca and MedImmune employees are already based in the city and working to build strong connections within the local scientific community.

 Our current Cambridge facilities